Prince Tsuneyoshi Takeda: Post-war

-With the abolition of the collateral branches of the imperial family by the American occupation authorities on 14 October 1947, Prince Tsuneyoshi and his family became commoners.
+With the abolition of the collateral branches of the imperial family by American occupation authorities on 14 October 1947, Prince Tsuneyoshi and his family became commoners.
 Initially, he retired to his estate in Chiba Prefecture to raise racehorses, thus escaping the financial hardship many of his cousins experienced during the American occupation of Japan.

 Takeda turned his attention to promoting and developing amateur and professional sports.
 As a participant in equestrian events as part of Japan's delegation to the 1936 Summer Olympics in Berlin, he already had a reputation as the "sports prince".
-He became president of the Japan Skating Association in 1948 and a member of the north Tokyo Rotary Club.
+He became president of the Japan Skating Federation in 1948 and a member of the north Tokyo Rotary Club.
 He became president of the Japanese Olympic Committee in 1962 and was an important figure at the Organizing Committees of the 1964 Summer Olympics in Tokyo and the 1972 Winter Olympics in Sapporo.
 He was also a member of the International Olympic Committee from 1967 to 1981, during which he was director of its executive board for five years.

 In 1987, the former Prince published a volume of autobiographical essays entitled "Kumo no ue shita: Omoide-banashi" (Above and Below the Clouds: Remembrances).

-The former prince died of heart failure on 12 May 1992, at the age of 83.
+The former Prince died of heart failure on 12 May 1992.

-The current heir to the Takeda-no-miya family is Prince Tsuneyoshi's eldest son, Tsunetada Takeda (b.
-1940), a graduate of the Gakushuin and Keio University, with a degree in economics, and formerly employed by Mitsubishi Shoji.
-He married Kyoko Nezu, the third daughter of Nezu Kaichirō, former chairman of Tobu Railways, and has a son, Tsunetaka Takeda (b.
-1967), and daughter, Hiroko Takeda (b.
-1971).

 The former Takeda palace and a portion of its gardens in Tokyo survives as a part of the Grand Prince Hotel Takanawa, and is open to the public.